menu icon

 invdec - Insert hk in FLO of next st, then in FLO of next st, YO, pull through 2-lps, YO, pull through 2-lps.

-Copyright Notice - This pattern may not be copied, modified, redistributed, resold, or used to create video tutorials in any format.
-Translating and publishing this pattern, whether in whole or in part, is also prohibited.
+Copyright Notice - This pattern and its contents are protected by copyright law.
+It may not be copied, altered, redistributed, resold, translated, or used to produce video tutorials in any format, either in whole or in part.

 Sharing Guidelines For Roundups - Bloggers you are welcome to include this pattern in roundup posts, as long as you use one photo and link directly back to the original post.
 For full details, please refer to my Terms of Use page.